Please enable JavaScript to ensure auto alt text generation works properly

 Reduce bias through structure

 Even experienced recruiters carry unconscious bias.
-You can limit its impact by:
+You can help limit opportunities for it to influence decisions by:

 “Bias creeps in when you don’t know what you’re looking for.
 Structure keeps you focused.” — Youbaldo Simenetti, InterviewIA